premnirmal/StockTicker/iosApp/README.md

 ### Firebase (optional, prod only)

 Firebase is optional.
-To enable analytics, link the FirebaseAnalytics SDK and drop a `GoogleService-Info.plist` into the app target. `StockTickerApp.configureFirebase()` calls `FirebaseApp.configure()` only when both are present; otherwise `StockTickerAnalyticsSink` falls back to `NSLog`, mirroring the Android FOSS/dev flavours.
+The FirebaseAnalytics / FirebaseCore SDK is wired into the `iosApp` target as a Swift Package in [`project.yml`](project.yml) (`packages.Firebase` → `https://github.com/firebase/firebase-ios-sdk`), so all you have to do to enable analytics is drop a `GoogleService-Info.plist` into the app target (it is git-ignored — see below) and regenerate the project. `StockTickerApp.configureFirebase()` calls `FirebaseApp.configure()` only when the SDK is linked **and** the plist is present; otherwise `StockTickerAnalyticsSink` falls back to `NSLog`, mirroring the Android FOSS/dev flavours.
+Every Firebase use in Swift is guarded by `#if canImport(FirebaseAnalytics)` / `#if canImport(FirebaseCore)`, so the app still builds even if you remove the `Firebase` package from `project.yml`.

+The `GoogleService-Info.plist` is git-ignored (`iosApp/iosApp/GoogleService-Info.plist`), exactly like the Android `google-services.json`, so your Firebase config is never committed.

 ## Required `Info.plist` entries